Urban Studies (BA)

 This is the age of climate change, which has an effect on all of us and which also has an impact on cities.
 In this course you will focus on several sustainability issues.
 Tomorrow’s cities will increasingly need to reuse and recycle materials and be much more self-sufficient when it comes to the supply of energy and water.
 You will learn how to identify and describe aspects that include the main material elements of cities and cities’ environmental impact.

 In year two you will deepen your knowledge by following lectures in the programme’s four themes: the sustainable city, the multicultural city, the safe city and the healthy city.
 Courses on all themes include individual and group assignments, where you gain hands-on experience of the issues involved.
-In two of the four themes you will take elective courses to deepen your understanding of these themes.
+You will choose two out of the four themes to specialise in in your second year, you will take elective courses to deepen your understanding of these themes.

 The Sustainable City

-While their high population density make cities major users of resources, it also creates opportunities for innovation in sustainability.
+While cities’ high population density leads to major usage of resources, it also creates opportunities for innovation in sustainability.
 This theme focuses on the importance of sustainability, cities’ role in the circular economy, policies to fight urban pollution and waste, and the cultural and ecological changes taking place at urban level.

 The Multicultural City